Bayesian Dynamic Quantile Model Averaging: Bayesian Dynamic Quantile Model Averating

-The Gaussian scale mixture representation makes the sequential inference difficult for the latent variables and the parameters.
-For this model, the DMA approach of \cite{RafKarEtt10} could be computationally prohibitive as the estimation of the latent variables and the parameter in the different models is not exact but needs for posterior approximation.
-In this situation the posterior approximation which relies upon standard MCMC schemes cannot be applied.
-In this paper we combine the sequential MCMC procedure (SMCMC), due to \cite{DunYan13}, with the DMA approach to get a feasible sequential DMA procedure for latent variable models.
-Also, we propose some improvement of the algorithms which allow to reduce the computing time.
-First, we show how the forgetting factor introduced by \cite{RafKarEtt10} for the state covariance can be used to further improve the computing time, without jeopardizing the validity of the SMCMC procedure.
-Second, we show that the computing cost, which increases linearly in time, can be kept fixed by using fixed-lag backward sampling procedure in the SMCMC transition kernel.
-In the following subsections, we present the SMCMC for the one-model case, its extension to multi-model case, and some strategies for reducing the computational complexity.
+The Gaussian scale mixture representation poses challenges for sequential inference of latent variables and parameters.
+In this model, the DMA approach introduced by \cite{raftery_etal.2010} may become computationally burdensome, as exact estimation of latent variables and parameters across different models requires posterior approximation.
+Standard Markov chain Monte Carlo (MCMC) schemes for posterior approximation are not feasible in such cases.
+To address this issue, we propose combining a sequential MCMC procedure (SMCMC) \citep[][]{dunson_yang.2013} with the DMA approach to create a feasible sequential DMA procedure for latent variable models.
+Additionally, we introduce enhancements to reduce computational time.
+Firstly, we demonstrate how the forgetting factor, as introduced by \cite{raftery_etal.2010} for the state covariance, can expedite computations without compromising the validity of the SMCMC procedure.
+Secondly, we illustrate that computing costs, which typically increase linearly over time, can be stabilized using fixed-lag backward sampling within the SMCMC transition kernel.
+Subsequent subsections present the SMCMC for the single-model scenario, its extension to the multi-model scenario, and strategies for mitigating computational complexity.

-\subsection{Sequential model estimation}
+\subsubsection{Sequential model estimation}